exercism/python/concepts/random/about.md

 ### `choice()` and `choices()`

-The `choice()` function will return one random entry from a sequence.
+The `choice()` function will return one entry chosen at random from a given sequence.

 At its simplest, the coin-flip example: